-After the approval of Interreg NEXT Programme, the Monitoring Committee will be set up in accordance with the provisions of the Code of Conduct regarding partnership and with article 29 of Interreg Regulation.
-The Programme will seek to ensure continuity between the two programming periods regarding the composition of the MC in order to build on the experience gained by the members in previous programming periods.
-New partners will be invited to take part in the MC, either as members or as observers, covering a wider range of socio-economic partners and civil society (i.e. environmental partners, non-governmental organisations, and bodies responsible for promoting social inclusion, gender equality and non-discrimination).
-They will be involved in the decision-making process and implementation, monitoring and evaluation of the programme, in order to voice their positions on strategic matters concerning the implementation, as well as on the coherence with other financing sources available and to increase the transparency in decision-making.
+After the approval of Interreg NEXT Programme, the Joint Monitoring Committee will be set up in accordance with the provisions of the Code of Conduct regarding partnership and with article 29 of Interreg Regulation.
+The Programme will seek to ensure continuity between the two programming periods regarding the composition of the JMC in order to build on the experience gained by the members in previous programming periods.
 In order to ensure impartiality and to avoid conflict of interest the Managing Authority will dedicate a special section in the MC Rules of Procedures to this issue.
 Also, as in previous periods, the MC will be actively involved in programme monitoring and evaluation.
 The programme will continue to promote transparency through the publication of all relevant documents for public consultation on the programme website.

-5. Approach to communication and visibility for the Interreg programme (objectives, target audiences, communication channels, including social media outreach, where appropriate, planned budget and relevant indicators for monitoring and evaluation)
+Chapter 5.
+Approach to communication and visibility for the Interreg programme (objectives, target audiences, communication channels, including social media outreach, where appropriate, planned budget and relevant indicators for monitoring and evaluation)